dsriseah/ursys/README.md

 * Designed to use Visual Studio Code features from integrated terminal.
 * Works on MacOS/Linux systems with a minimum of 4GB memory free.
 * Monorepo structure implemented with npm workspaces.
+* Favors straightforward fluent code patterns so source code is easy to scan.
 * Modular separation between core, addon, and app directories for easy extensibility.
 * Designed for simple copy/paste folder operation with automatic configuration whereever possible.
 * Command line `ur` auto-discovers and spawns addons processes.